 For sightseeing purposes, the Southeast can be divided into four sections.
 The eastern part of the region takes in the cathedral town of Canterbury, as well as the port city of Dover.
 The next section stretches along the southern coast from the medieval hill town of Rye to picturesque Lewes.
-A third area reaches from the coastal city of Brighton inward to Chichester and to sprawling Guildford.
+A third area reaches from the coastal city of Brighton inward to Chichester.
 The fourth section takes in the spa town of Royal Tunbridge Wells and western Kent, where stately homes and castles dot the farmland.
 Larger towns in the area can be easily reached by train or bus from London for a day trip.
 To visit most castles, grand country homes, or quiet villages, though, you need to rent a car or join a tour.

 - Canterbury and Dover.
 Dover's distinctive chalk-white cliffs plunging hundreds of feet into the sea are just a part of this region's dramatic coastal scenery.
 Don't miss Canterbury's medieval town center, dominated by its massive cathedral.

 - Rye and Lewes.
 Medieval villages dot the hills along this stretch of Sussex coastline.
 The centerpiece is Rye, a pretty hill town of cobbled streets lined with timbered homes.
 Lewes, with its crumbling castle, is another gem.

 - Brighton and the Sussex Coast.
 Funky, lively Brighton perfectly melds Victorian architecture with a modern vibe that includes the best shopping and dining on the coast.
 Outside town are beautiful old homes such as Petworth House and even a Roman villa.